Bhamdoun abduction operation: The operation

 After the Israeli occupation of south Lebanon and the evacuation of the Palestinian forces from Beirut in August 1982, Fatah, the main constituent of the PLO still had forces in east and north Lebanon.
 One of their more pressing concerns was the many thousands of Palestinian and allied Lebanese prisoners held by Israel, mainly in the vast Ansar camp in the Nabatiya district of south Lebanon.
 Palestinian forces were therefore ordered to concentrate their efforts on capturing IDF prisoners to be used in future prisoner swaps.

 Palestinian intelligence found a suitable target in an isolated IDF observation post on a hill side in a heavily forested area between the Israeli-controlled town of Bhamdoun and the Syrian-held Hammana area.
 The observation post was accessible only by a steep climb on foot.
 Apparently, the Palestinians had a well-camouflaged position directly below the Israeli post.

 The Israeli observation post was manned by eight IDF soldiers from the newly formed Nahal Brigade.
 Four of the soldiers were on active duty, while the remaining four were resting (or sleeping according to some accounts).
 Due to the thick undergrowth, the Israeli soldiers had very poor visibility and could not even observe each other.

 A four-man squad of Fatah fighters from the elite al-Jarmaq battalion, led by commander Eisa Hajjo, were selected for the mission.
-They were dressed in uniforms similar to the those worn by Israel-allied Lebanese Forces fighters and also carried the same type of guns (East German AK-47's).
+They were dressed in uniforms similar to those worn by Israel-allied Lebanese Forces fighters and also carried the same type of guns (East German AK-47's).

 The attack took place on the afternoon of 4 September 1982, after a period of observation of IDF routines.
 The Fatah commander Hajjo walked alone straight into the Israeli position, speaking French to and shaking hands with Sgt.
 Reuven Cohen, the Israeli officer.
 Then suddenly he pointed his gun at the Israeli officer, forcing him to surrender.
 Meanwhile, the other members of the Fatah unit sneaked up behind the remaining Israeli soldiers.
 The other Israeli soldiers walked unwittingly into the trap and realizing only too late the seriousness of their situation.
 The Israeli soldiers had kept their guns loaded but not cocked, making any armed response too slow and extremely dangerous.
 Sgt.
 Cohen ordered his men to lay down their arms, and one by one they complied.
 All the eight IDF soldiers surrendered without firing a single bullet.

 The four-man Fatah squad apparently had not expected such a success and had not prepared evacuation vehicles for so many prisoners.
 The Israeli prisoners were stripped of all their ammunition but were allowed to keep their personal weapons, so the company would appear, from a distance, to be a joint IDF-Lebanese Forces patrol.